DeBraid/tech-notes/the-sovereign-individual.md

 # Chapter 1: The Year 2000

 There is another industrial revolution afoot on Earth.
 The Information Age is going to bring about radical changes in the political establishment.
-Our 21st century comforts will morph into post-modern reality where bandwidth trumps borders and the sovereignty of the individual will trump that of states.
+Our 21st century comforts will morph into post-modern reality where bandwidth trumps borders and the sovereignty of the individual will usurp the State.

 > Increasingly autonomous individuals and bankrupt, desperate governments will confront each other across a new divide.
 We expect a radical restructuring of the nature of sovereignty and the **virtual death of politics** before the transition is over.